margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
-Versatile data analyst with a background in systems thinking and data science.
+Versatile data analyst and aspiring project manager with a background in systems thinking and data science.
 Passionate about solving problems deliberately with data.

  <br>